Table of Contents

 Please note: in the above scenarios, there are two fundamental problems:

-- The quality of the leads who are in the list are not ‘ready’ just yet.
-So they are reluctant to make a donation or attend a rally or even buy your product.
+- The quality of the leads on the list is not yet ready.
+So, they are reluctant to donate, attend a rally, or even buy your product.

-- The organization is not aware of this reluctance and pushes for the end conversion (of making a donation, or buying a product).
-Needless to say, this direct ask fails.
+- The organization is unaware of this reluctance and pushes for the end conversion (of donating or buying a product).
+This direct ask fails.

 Traditional list building is broken!

 A typical buyer’s journey is visualized as a funnel.
-The buyer systematically moves down the funnel based on the efforts by your organziation.
+The buyer systematically moves down the funnel based on your organization’s efforts.

 1. Build landing pages for the cause/objective they want to promote

-To be honest, it is not even a landing page.
-More often than not, organizations that are pressed for resources use a simple (and a rather generic) form on their nonprofit website to capture leads.
+It is not even a landing page.
+More often than not, organizations that are pressed for resources use a simple (and rather generic) form on their nonprofit website to capture leads.

 2. Invest in content and SEO to drive ‘interested traffic’ to that page

 As an organization, you know that your interested audience is out there.
-So you just focus on the keywords that bring you the most traffic to your site!
+So, you focus on the keywords that bring you the most traffic to your site!

 3. Send repeated emails to leads, asking them for time/money